langleyfoxall/technologies/general/open-source.md

 We love contributions and want our packages to help people, so if you have suggestions for improvements, please file an issue on the relevant repository.

+##### PHP
+* [PHP Mathematical Equation Evaluator](https://github.com/langleyfoxall/math_eval) - An evaluator that returns the result of a mathematical equation string.

 ##### Laravel
-* [Laravel Xero](https://github.com/langleyfoxall/xero-laravel) - An Eloquent-esque interface for the Xero PHP Wrapper
+* [💸 Laravel Xero](https://github.com/langleyfoxall/xero-laravel) - An Eloquent-esque interface for the Xero PHP Wrapper
 * [Laravel Modules](https://github.com/langleyfoxall/modules-laravel) - A package for building modular Laravel applications
 * [Laravel Helpers](https://github.com/langleyfoxall/helpers-laravel) - A useful set of helper functions for use in Laravel
 * [Laravel Boilerplate](https://github.com/langleyfoxall/laravel-boilerplate) - A prepared Laravel project that has common setup/packages included
+* [🔒 Laravel NIST Password Rules](https://github.com/langleyfoxall/laravel-nist-password-rules) - A set of validation
+rules to ensure passwords adhere to a common security standard.

 ##### React
 * [React Dynamic Data Table](https://github.com/langleyfoxall/react-dynamic-data-table) - A react table component that supports sortable columns, pagination, field mapping, data